 InterLibrary Loan: Emerson belongs to the Fenway Library Consortium (FLC), a group of 16 libraries in the Boston area.
 You may visit these libraries to borrow materials using your Emerson ID.
-You may also request items be delivered to the Iwasaki library through the library's website.
+You may also request items be delivered to the Iwasaki Library through the library's website.

-Study Areas: The library has a variety of study spaces, ranging from armchairs and carrels to tables and small-group study rooms.
-Study rooms and media viewing rooms may be reserved by Emerson students two hours per day.
+Study Areas: The library has a variety of study spaces, ranging from armchairs and carrels to tables and small- group study rooms.
+Study rooms and media viewing rooms may be reserved by Emerson students for up to two hours per day.

-Computing: Computer include six library-use laptops, 23 walk-up PC stations, a workstation with adaptive technology, a scanner, and a classroom with 20 PCs.
-Ten media viewing rooms are equipped with mall-mounted LCD panel displays that can be used for collaborative work.
+Computing: Available computers include 6 library-use laptops, 23 walk-up PC stations, a workstation with adaptive technology, a scanner, and a classroom with 20 PCs.
+Ten media viewing rooms are equipped with wall-mounted LCD panel displays that can be used for collaborative work.

 Printing and Copying: Pages printed on the black and white laser printers cost \$0.07 per page (single or double-sided); color laser prints cost \$0.50 per page.
-Printing may be paid with ECcash or print credits.
-Copies from the library's photocopy machines and microfilm reader/prints cost \$0.10 per page and may be paid with cash or ECcash.
+Printing may be paid with EC Cash or print credits.
+Copies from the library's photocopy machines and microfilm reader/prints cost \$0.10 per page and may be paid with cash or EC Cash.